-This lesson covered how to report the sale of a taxpayer's principal residence.
+This lesson covered how to report the sale of capital assets and the sale of a taxpayer's principal residence.

 A main home is the place the taxpayer lived most of the time.
 The ownership and use tests require that, during the five-year period ending on the date of the sale, the taxpayers: